ArthurBrussee/TCParticles/Assets/Plugins/TCParticles/Readme.txt

 -Added a MaxSpeed property to particles

--Fixed an issue where enabling / disabling a system would still interpolate the positions.
+-Fixed an issue where enabling / disabling a system would still interpolated the positions.
 -Fixed extension templates, removed explicit bind call, handled when dispatched now -Cleaned up some code